 - Georgetown Law Career Advisors/Faculty/Administrators – Do not overlook the value of the in-house Georgetown network.
 Georgetown Law faculty, career advisors, and administrators have vast personal networks in addition to knowing years (sometimes decades) worth of alumni, and they are happy to facilitate introductions.

-- Careers Programs – Take advantage of networking programs coordinated by Graduate Career and Professional Development to meet new contacts, especially our employer receptions and Lunching with Lawyers.
+- Careers Programs – Take advantage of networking programs coordinated by the Office of Graduate Careers to meet new contacts, especially our employer receptions and Lunching with Lawyers.
 See the Programming Calendar and read the weekly Graduate Connections newsletter for information on upcoming programs.